-Many rules of the road that apply to highways and streets also apply to parking lots, such as right of way, speed, traffic control signs, following too closely, proper turn signals and backing.
+Many rules of the road that apply to highways and streets also apply to parking lots, such as speed, traffic control signs, following too closely, proper turns, signalling and backing.

 When parking lanes and/or passageways intersect in a parking lot and don't have yield or stop signs, treat the area as an uncontrolled intersection - you must yield to the vehicle on the right.